 Frustrated by what the agency did, Jong Chan hands in his resignation letter.
 He decides to quit his job and start his own company, JS Planning.
 Jong Chan hires Seung Hyun as a new employee at his start-up.
 The two boyfriends are delighted that they can work together again.
 The last scene shows Jong Chan and Seung Hyun on their first day of work.
 Kang Hae and Ji Yeon also become employees at this company.
 The final scene shows the two leads smiling at each other, ready to take on a new enterprise.

 The ending suffers because it focuses too much on office politics.
-That storyline is uninspiring, and I have little to comment.
+I'm bored by the uninspiring storyline.
 The antagonists are bland, the tension feels dull, and the resolution seems slightly unsophisticated.
 The finale lacks excitement and adrenaline rush, but this problem has been prevalent throughout the entire series.
 The episode only perks up a bit during the cute confession scene near the end.
 I laugh at Seung Hyun jumping up and down as he says "I love you" to his boyfriend!
 Ahhh, he's so adorable~ 😚

 I like the idea of Jong Chan leaving the company and launching his start-up.
 Thematically, this ending works because Seung Hyun becomes "the new employee" again, just like when the series started.
 This time, he works at his boyfriend's agency, making his employment more special.
 I also like seeing Ji Yeon and Kang Hae at this company, which is a nice touch.
 With that said, I wish we saw more!
 I want to know how the business operates and watch the characters interact in their new office environment.
 It sucks that the series ends just as it presents an exciting concept.